Staff and Board Members

 It is Dr. Zajdlik’s life work to see the end of AIDS in Lesotho, Africa.

-Tracey McGrath is an investment advisor with McGrath Tenpenny Wealth Management Group / Richardson GMP Limited and has been actively involved with Bracelet of Hope since November of 2013.
+Tracey Curtis McGrath has been a financial advisor since 1991 and a partner with Richardson Wealth with the Curtis Tenpenny Wealth Management Group, and actively involved with Bracelet of Hope since 2013.

 Kelly Hunter is a primary health care nurse practitioner who has worked in general practice since 2003.
 Her major focus has been working with vulnerable populations including the homeless and people with mental health and addictions issues.
 Prior to that she has worked in a variety of settings including nephrology, pediatric and neonatal intensive care.